zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 will cause problems because Zenoss will open up concurrent requests for a set of Perfmon counters and any other shell based datasource.

+Note: Starting from Windows ZenPack v.3.0.0 some monitoring operation were split into separate collection tasks.
+Hence, the number of WinRM shells may be increased.
+It may need to increase the MaxShellsPerUser to meet the new requirements.
+This is especially applicable for large environments.

 Note: If you choose to use Basic authentication it is highly recommended that you also configure HTTPS.
 If you do not use the HTTPS protocol your user name and password will be sent over in clear text.
 If